Driveway Gate Installation Cost

 So, you’ve decided that the aforementioned benefits make a driveway gate right for you.
 Now, you’re ready to start the process of getting everything in place, but you’re not yet sure what type of gate you’d like to choose.

-In this section, we’ll take a look at several types based on design and material, including with a pros and cons list for each.
+In this section, we’ll take a look at several types based on design and material, including a pros and cons list for each.

 Sliding Driveway Gate Cost

 As the name conveys, this type of gate simply slides right across.
 It moves along a V-track with rollers.
-The name of this track comes from the fact that the tracks have an upside-down and slightly raised v shape that fits into a groove in the wheels of the track.
+The name of this track comes from the fact that the tracks have an upside-down and slightly raised V shape that fits into a groove in the wheels of the track.
 A sliding driveway gate can be manual or automated.

 Pros: